-All Hazard: Potential exists for all-hazard involvement.
+Preparedness Level 2 Description: Multiple fire and non fire activity meeting 209 criteria and/or multiple day initial attack activity is occurring in one or more compact areas.
+Potential for emerging significant wildland fires is normal to below normal for this time of year.
+Minimal ordering of resources from out of Geographic Area occurring.
 Management Direction/Consideration Responsibility A. EACC staff on duty regular business hours.
 Hours may be extended, according to activity occurring.
-Outside of business hours, a Duty Officer will be on call.
-EACC Center Manager B. Consider severity needs Area Administrators C. Consider coordinating the issuance of press releases that highlight interagency current conditions and a brief outlook
+Consider standing up morning weather, fuels, and resource briefing call.
+EACC Center Manager B. Consider severity needs Area Administrators C. Consider coordinating the issuance of press releases that highlight interagency current conditions and a brief outlook Area Administrators